-In reviewing base salaries, target total cash compensation, and target total compensation for 2019, the MD&C Committee initially targeted each NEO's compensation opportunity at the 50th percentile of both the Compensation Peer Group data and survey data.
+In reviewing base salaries, target total cash compensation, and target total compensation for 2022, the MD&C Committee initially targeted each NEO's compensation opportunity at or near the 50th percentile of both the Compensation Peer Group data and survey data.
 The MD&C Committee believes NEOs should not be compensated at either the high or low end of compensation as compared to the market, but rather should receive a reasonable level of compensation based on both the Company's overall performance and their individual performance.
 The MD&C Committee then sets final compensation amounts either above or below the initial benchmarks, specifically taking into account:

-- Differences in the scope of responsibilities held by the NEOs; - Performance of duties during a NEO's tenure with Harsco, specifically the effect of what the MD&C Committee viewed as exceptional performance; - Market requirements; and - Length of service with the Company in specific positions.
+Initial Be Initial Benchmarks X Differences in the scope of responsibilities held by the NEOs; ~~~ Performance of duties during a NEO's tenure with Harsco, specifically the effect of what the MD&C Committee viewed as exceptional performance; ♦←● ↓ ●→■ Market requirements; and Ō Length of service with the Company in specific positions.